node-red-contrib-shelly 11.5.1

 shelly button flow

-Shelly Node (Generation 2)
+Shelly Node (Generation 2 and Generation 3)

 See also https://shelly-api-docs.shelly.cloud/gen2/ See also https://shelly-api-docs.shelly.cloud/gen2/Devices/ShellyPlus1PM The node can communicate with several shelly types.
 You must select the correct device type from the combobox when configuring the node.
+The msg.payload property can be used to issue commands (see examples below).
+Note that you can send multiple commands at once by creating an array in msg.payload.

 callback mode vs polling mode